-Regardless of the species, however, Rid-A-Critter practices non-lethal, humane bird control that relies primarily on exclusion and other non-chemical bird-control methods.
-Although we're licensed to use pesticides against birds, we almost never do.
-Once in a while we'll use repellents as a temporary measure, but that's about it.
+Regardless of the species, Rid-A-Critter practices safe, humane, non-chemical bird control that relies on exclusion and other non-chemical bird-control methods.
+Although we're licensed to use pesticides against birds, we complete most of bird control jobs completely non-chemically.
+Once in a while we'll use repellants as a temporary measure, but that's about it.

-The reason we prefer non-chemical methods like exclusion is simply that it's a safer, better, more permanent, and more effective way to control birds.
+We prefer non-chemical methods like bird exclusion ("bird-proofing") because it's a safer, better, more permanent, and more environmentally-responsible way to control birds.
 As is the case with pest control in general, using pesticides to control birds is a short-term solution with no long-term effectiveness.
 Exclusion, on the other hand, provides safe, long-lasting control with zero risk of accidentally poisoning non-target birds or other wildlife.

-In short, birds can be pests when their presence in some place presents a danger or damages property.
+In short, birds can be a nuisance when their presence in some place presents a physical or health hazard, or when the birds or their feathers and droppings damage property.
 For example:

 We were proud to be chosen to solve the bird problem at a radar tower at Hartfield-Jackson International Airport (KATL)

-We service all kinds of locations including single-family homes, multiple dwellings, condominiums, hotels, and motels; airports; parking garages; malls and department store; power plants and generating stations; factories; churches, synagogues, and other houses of worship; government buildings; and anywhere else birds are creating a nuisance or health hazard.
+We service all kinds of locations including single-family homes, multiple dwellings, condominiums, hotels and motels, airports, parking garages, malls and department stores, power plants and generating stations, factories, churches and other houses of worship, government buildings, and anywhere else birds are creating a nuisance or health hazard.

 We're not "bird exterminators."
-We don't use poisons to that kill birds or make them sick.
+We don't use poisons to kill birds or make them sick.
 Instead, we use long-lasting, non-chemical, environmentally-sound bird control methods that are kind to both the birds and the customer's wallet.
-Our bird management relies heavily on exclusion, which consists of:
+Our exclusion-based bird management consists of:

-Once we're done with the bird-removal and bird-proofing work, we send out most obsessive-compulsive technicians to clean up the mess.
+Once we're done with the bird-removal and bird-proofing work, our technicians clean up the mess.
 We remove and cart away any nesting materials, feathers, droppings, egg shells, and whatever other mess the birds left behind.
 If necessary, we also apply insecticides to kill any displaced parasites.

 The Dry Under Decks system comes with a limited lifetime warranty.
 Please contact us if you'd like more information.

-Here are some pictures of bird removal and bird-proofing jobs we've done in the Greater Atlanta, Georgia area.
+Here are some pictures of bird removal and bird-proofing jobs we've done in and around Atlanta.

 Woodpeckers are a common nuisance bird